 SNAP – Animal Lifeline Spay/Neuter program works in collaboration with area veterinarians, shelters, rescues and clinics to provide low cost spay and neuter resources for low-income clients and feral cats.

 Thrift Shop hours are Tuesdays from noon through 7:00pm, and Wednesdays through Saturdays from 10:00am to 4:30pm.
-Donations are accepted during store yours up till one hour before closing.
-Home pickup is available for nearby communities.
+Donations are accepted during store hours up until one hour before closing.

-Join the dedicated staff of caring volunteers at the Thrift Shop.
-All volunteers receive 50% off after one month of service.
+Please shop, donate and volunteer; joining the dedicated staff of caring volunteers at the Thrift Shop.